civol/HDLRuby/README.md

 ## Using the HDLRuby compiler

-'hdrcc.rb' is the HDLRuby compiler.
+'hdrcc' is the HDLRuby compiler.
 It takes as input a HDLRuby file, checks it, and can produce as output a Verilog HDL or a YAML low-level descriptions of a HW components but also simulate the input description.

 __Usage__:

 ```
-hdrcc.rb [options] <input file> <output directory>
+hdrcc [options] <input file> <output directory>
 ```

 Where: